Services

 If your FBI background check shows “no record,” this means the FBI has no criminal history information associated with your submitted fingerprints and identifying information.
 This is the most favorable result and indicates no federal criminal records are associated with your identity.

-10. How do I know if I need an FBI background check or a different type of background check?
+10. Do I need an FBI background check or a state background check- how do I know which one?

 11. What forms do I need to complete for an FBI background check?

-12. What personal information is required on the application?
+12. What personal information is required on the FBI background check application?

 The FBI background check requirements include your full legal name, date of birth, place of birth, Social Security number, and current address.
 You must also provide all previous names you’ve used, including maiden names, aliases, or legal name changes.